Vicious VIX: Jason Miller Made $53,000, But Larry Tabb Got Bilked

 That's from noted market sage, newly-minted futures trader, and 40-year-old Boca Raton day trader Jason Miller, who took some time away from hitting the refresh button on his online brokerage account home page to tell the Wall Street Journal how he's made $53,000 so far this year in short VIX ETPs (NASDAQ:XIV).

-As the Journal notes,"that includes a white-knuckle day on May 17, when the VIX spiked 46% following reports that President Donald Trump had pressured former FBI Director James Comey to drop an investigation into former National Security Advisor Michael Flynn."
+As the Journal notes, "that includes a white-knuckle day on May 17, when the VIX spiked 46% following reports that President Donald Trump had pressured former FBI Director James Comey to drop an investigation into former National Security Advisor Michael Flynn."

-Miller, undeterred, "rode out the storm, confident the market would revert to its torpid ways-which it did."
+Miller, undeterred, "rode out the storm, confident the market would revert to its torpid ways - which it did."

 The article that features that rather amusing anecdote is called "The Snowballing Power Of The VIX," and you should read it.
 Because it underscores a point I and many others have been pounding the table on for months: allowing retail investors to short volatility has embedded all kinds of risk in this market.

 At issue is the now ubiquitous "doom loop," wherein central bank liquidity artificially suppresses volatility, which in turn allows programmatic/systematic strats like risk parity, CTAs, and volatility control funds to lever up their positions.
 The concern is that the more suppressed volatility gets, the smaller the nominal spike needed to trigger short covering in VIX ETPs.
-That short covering could exacerbate said spike, an eventuality which might them force the systematic strats mentioned above to deleverage into a falling market.
+That short covering could exacerbate said spike, an eventuality which might then force the systematic strats mentioned above to deleverage into a falling market.

 Both in these pages, and more extensively over at HR, I've been documenting notes from Deutsche Bank's Rocky Fishman, who writes prolifically about this dynamic.
 Here's an excerpt from a recent note: